 GrowSave - Horticulture

-GrowSave is a knowledge exchange programme helping growers to save energy.
+GrowSave is a knowledge exchange programme helping growers to save energy and reduce costs.

 Good air movement in a protected growing environment is an important part of creating an even climate and can help improve crop quality and uniformity.